Emergency:

 • Misshapen joints

-High uric acid levels can lead to the formation of uric acid crystals in the kidneys.
-Symptoms of kidney stones are:
+High uric acid levels can result in the formation of uric acid crystals in the kidneys, leading to kidney stones.
+Symptoms of kidney stones may include:

 • Pain in the abdomen, lower back and groin